sksamuel/samstack/README.md

 ## Opinions

 * No dependency injection.
 You simply do not need it.
-   * It is trivial to pass dependencies through the constructor.
-Services should be small enough that you don't have layers upon layers of "services" where passing dependencies around becomes a burden.
+   * In Kotlin, it is trivial to pass dependencies through the constructor.
+Services should be small enough that you don't have a dozen layers of serviceX calling serviceY calling serviceZ, where passing dependencies becomes a layer cake.
    * When you use constructors as they were intended, you never have to try and work out where a "bean" is being instantiated.
+   * You'll get a compile error if anything is not wired up.
+As it should be.
 * Config as data classes.
-   * Easy to test because you can simply create the config values you want in tests and pass in an instance of the data class.
+   * Easy to test because you can simply create an instance of the data class with whatever values you want to use in a test and pass that into the class.
    * No confusion as to where values are being pulled from.
+   * Startup time resolution on mapping config values to strongly typed values.
 * Tests should be real tests
    * No mocks.
 Ever.
-You don't need them (caveat - you might need them in some tiny edge cases, like testing a legacy Java interface with 200 methods).
+You don't need them (caveat - ok you might need them in some tiny edge cases, like testing a legacy Java interface with 200 methods when you don't want to create an implementation).
-   * Test your endpoints by using a framework that treats requests as simple objects.
+   * Test your endpoints by using a framework that treats requests as objects.
-   * Use [test containers](https://testcontainers.com/) for real databases.
+   * Use [test containers](https://testcontainers.com/) to test against real infrastructure like postgres, kafka, redis, etc. Then you know your SQL will work instead of mocking it out.
    * Use embedded HTTP servers for upstream dependencies.
 * Functional error handling
    * Don't throw exceptions unless it's truly exceptional.
 Expected errors, such as invalid json, are not exceptional.